Sam Neill: 1971–1979: Early work in New Zealand

-Neill's first film was a New Zealand television film The City of No (1971).
-He followed it with a short, The Water Cycle (1972) and the television film Hunt's Duffer (1973).
-Neill wrote and directed a film for the New Zealand National Film Unit, Telephone Etiquette (1974).
+Neill's first film was The City of No (1971), a New Zealand television film.
+He followed it with a short film, The Water Cycle (1972) and the television film Hunt's Duffer (1973).
+Neill wrote and directed films for the New Zealand National Film Unit, including Phone (1974), Flare - A Ski Trip (1977), and Architect Athfield (1977).
 He also appeared in Landfall (1975).

-Neill's breakthrough performance in New Zealand was the film Sleeping Dogs (1977), the first local film to be widely screened overseas.
+His breakthrough performance in New Zealand was Sleeping Dogs (1977), the first local film to be widely screened overseas.

-Australia

-Neill went to Australia where he had a guest role on the TV show The Sullivans.
-He was the romantic male lead in My Brilliant Career (1979), opposite Judy Davis, which was a big international success.

-He made some Australian films that were less widely seen: The Journalist (1979), Just Out of Reach (1979) and Attack Force Z (1981), and appeared in television productions such as Young Ramsay and Lucinda Brayford.
+Neill moved to Australia, where he had a guest role in the drama TV show The Sullivans.
+He was the romantic male lead in My Brilliant Career (1979), opposite Judy Davis, which achieved international success.
+He appeared in several Australian films that were less widely seen, including The Journalist (1979), Just Out of Reach (1979) and Attack Force Z (1981), and in television productions such as Young Ramsay and Lucinda Brayford.

-International career
+1981–1989: Transition to Hollywood

-In 1981, he won his first big international role, as Damien Thorn, son of the devil, in Omen III: The Final Conflict; also in that year, he played a main role in Andrzej Żuławski's cult film Possession.
+In 1981, Neill won his first major international role as Damien Thorn in The Final Conflict. in the same year, he played a leading role in Andrzej Żuławski's cult film Possession.

-The 1982 film of Ivanhoe made Neill a local celebrity in Sweden, where it has been aired on SVT every New Years Day for 40 years.
+The 1982 adaptation of Ivanhoe made Neill a local celebrity in Sweden, where the film has been broadcast on SVT every New Year's Day for four decades.

-He was one of the leading candidates to succeed Roger Moore in the role of James Bond, but lost out to Timothy Dalton.
-Among his many Australian roles is playing Michael Chamberlain in Evil Angels (1988) (released as A Cry in the Dark outside Australia and New Zealand), a film about the case of Azaria Chamberlain.
+He was one of the leading candidates to succeed Roger Moore as James Bond, but the role ultimately went to Timothy Dalton.
+Among his Australian roles was Michael Chamberlain in Evil Angels (1988) (released as A Cry in the Dark outside Australia and New Zealand), a film about the case of Azaria Chamberlain.